airadario/MathServer/README.md

 ## Date:30.09.2025

 ## AIM:
- To design a website to calculate the Body Maa Index (BMI) in the server side.
+ To design a website to calculate the Body Mass Index (BMI) in the server side.

 ## FORMULA: